Mary, Turkmenistan: History

 Mary (until 1937 Merv), city, center of Mary Oblast of Turkmen SSR.
 Located on the Murghab River and Karakum Canal.
 Junction of railroad lines to Tashkent, Krasnovodsk, and Kushka.
 67 thousand residents (1973; 8.5 thousand in 1897, 37 thousand in 1939, 48 thousand in 1959).
 Large wool degreasing plant, cotton gin, machine building factories; building construction amalgamate; food (milling, baking, and meat packing amalgamates, dairy plant, etc.), leather industry, carpet production.
 Near to Mary began to operate in 1973 the Mary District State Electrical Power Plant.
 Medical and pedagogical colleges.
 Museum of history of the revolution.
 Drama theater.

 In 1968, huge reserves of natural gas were discovered 20 kilometers west of the city in the Shatlyk Gas Field.

 Mary became the center of Mary Province on 18 May 1992, after the collapse of the Soviet Union and the Turkmen proclamation of independence.

 In the 2000s, many streets and new residential areas were built.
 The new airport terminal was constructed, as was a new building for the Turkmen State Power Engineering Institute, a theater, the new library, a new historical museum, the Palace of Spirituality (Ruhiýet Köşgi), the Margush Hotel, a medical diagnostic center, the Ene Mähri obstetric-pediatric medical center, the Gurbanguly Hajji Mosque, a stadium, an equestrian complex, an indoor swimming pool, and a new railway station.

 In 2012, the city was declared one of the cultural capitals of the CIS.

+Climate

+Mary has a hot arid climate (Köppen BWh) with sweltering summers, cool winters and very low humidity throughout the year.
+Precipitation is very low, and what there is mostly occurs in late winter and early spring.